 It can be a challenge as you get older, to reach your feet.

-Dr. Nicholas Durand, who is a podiatrist at the Sunnybrook Centre for Independent Living (SCIL), says that people with circulation issues from stroke, heart disease, and diabetes to name a few, are especially at risk of issues including infections, if their feet are neglected.
+Nicholas Durand, D.Pod.M., foot specialist at the Sunnybrook Centre for Independent Living (SCIL), says that people with circulation issues from stroke, heart disease, and diabetes to name a few, are especially at risk of issues including infections, if their feet are neglected.

 Self-treatment with corn removal plasters and blades can often make simple problems much worse!

 If you choose to get a pedicure, use a service that you have had a positive experience with before, or one that comes recommended from a trusted source.

 Use a pedicure service that practices good hygiene (frequent hand-washing, wiping down of surfaces, disinfecting of instruments).

 Pack your bag

 Take along your own dedicated, cleaned instruments.